Posted in:

 The Importance of Body Language

 Dogs rely heavily on body language to express their feelings and communicate with their human companions and other animals.
 While dogs may bark or whine, their communication is subtle and conveyed through their posture, facial expressions, and movements.
-By learning to interpret these signals, you can better understand your dog’s emotional state and address any issues before they escalate.
+By learning to interpret these signals, you can better understand your dog’s emotional state and address any issues as well as remedies like treating a dog with arthritis at home and other concerns before they escalate.

 Critical Signs of Stress in Your Dog’s Body Language